Cray-HPE/docs-csm/operations/iuf/workflows/product_delivery.md

 **`NOTE`** This section is only relevant for initial install workflows.
 Skip to the [next section](#3-execute-the-iuf-deliver-product-stage) if performing an upgrade.

 Some products require modifications to the `customizations.yaml` file before executing the `deliver-product` stage.
-Currently, this is limited to the Slurm and PBS Workload Manager (WLM) products.
+Currently, this is limited to the Slurm and PBS Workload Manager (WLM) products and the UAN product.
 Refer to the
-"Install and Upgrade Framework" section of both the Slurm and PBS product documents to determine the actions that need to be performed to update `customizations.yaml`.
+"Install and Upgrade Framework" section of the Slurm, PBS, and UAN product documents to determine the actions that need to be performed to update `customizations.yaml`.

 Once this step has completed: